 Some large universities have met the challenge by creating exciting performances featuring drill sets with detailed picture formations and transitions.
 Many high schools have responded by incorporating creative and challenging shows.
 Regardless of the level of complexity, some basics need to be in place to help students entertain the crowds.
-Here are some ideas on how to help your students have the best marching experience possible
+Here are some ideas for how to help your students have the best marching experience possible.

 Begin with Inspiration

 Todd Marcocci is the color guard director and choreographer for the marching band at West Chester University in Pennsylvania and has directed and designed innumerable parades and programs.
 He says he was first introduced to marching band when he was a young child watching a group prepare for a parade.
 The inspiration led him to join his school’s marching band, where he was fortunate to have directors who took him to Drum Corps International (DCI) competitions.
 He says that helped him see what was possible.

 “At a young age, I realized what excellence was,” Marcocci said.
 “It can really pave the way for the future if directors take students to drum and bugle corps shows in the summer.”